cnchapman/choicetools/vignettes/conjoint-slides.md

 - Flat 8GB Blue drive at \$9 from Alpha **vs.**
 - Odd 64GB Red drive at \$24 from Bravo

-We specify the sets of attributes for each product and compare them.
-In this case, we will use first choice preference, where each individual is regarded as "purchasing" the item with highest preference;
-other options in **`marketSim()`** include share of preference at the individual level, and first choice with randomization:

 ```r
 prod1 <- c(6, 16, 14,  9, 1)  # attribute cols: Flat 8GB Blue $9 Alpha